saschaklatt/gridl/README.md

     [11,12,13,14,15],
 ];
 const mirroredGrid = gridl(data)
-    .mirrorY()  // mirror the grid on the y-axis .data(); // export the data array
+    .flipY()  // mirror the grid on the y-axis .data(); // export the data array

 // mirroredGrid looks like this: